mathigon/textbooks/content/probability/content.md

 :::

 When analysing statistics (like the pill-and-ligament-disease statistics, which we will get back to!), scientists talk about probabilities so often that instead of saying “the probability that it will rain today”, they just write *P( it will rain today )*.
-Also, when ever they're talking about the probability of more than one thing, like wearing a scarf AND wearing a coat, instead of "and", they'll say "wearing a scarf ⋂ wearing a coat".
+Also, whenever they're talking about the probability of more than one thing, like wearing a scarf AND wearing a coat, instead of "and", they'll say "wearing a scarf ⋂ wearing a coat".
 It's the same ⋂ you might have seen in set theory.
 Put those together and you get things like “When it’s cold outside, *P( I am wearing a scarf ⋂ I am wearing a coat )* is high!”

 [Pair of applets appears again] There's another important word to know about.
 Try this one: the probability that a person is wearing a coat if we know that they’re wearing glasses is [].
 The probability a person is wearing a coat if they are not wearing glasses is [] So it’s the same!
 Wearing a coat has nothing to do with whether you are wearing glasses.
 This is called *independence* - as in, whether a person is wearing a coat is independent of whether they are wearing glasses.